pr-suresh/FraudDetection/README.md

-# Fraud Detection using Binary Classification
+Predicting Credit card fraud

 ### Abstract

-The goal of this project to predict whether a transaction is a fraudulent one or not and thereby improve the efficacy of fraudulent transaction alerts for people and also help businesses reduce their fraud loss and increase their revenue.
+The goal of this project to predict whether a transaction is a fraudulent one or not and thereby improve the efficacy of fraudulent transaction alerts for people and help businesses reduce their fraud loss and increase their revenue.

 ### Data

 The [dataset](https://www.kaggle.com/c/ieee-fraud-detection/data) is provided by a payment service company, Vesta Corporation for a Kaggle competition.
 The dataset contains 189217 rows with 50 features.
-The data is highly imbalanced with about 3% fraud transactions.
+The data is highly imbalanced with only about 3% fraud transactions.

 *Features and Target Variables*